My Easy Eel Sauce Is Simply Divine

 What is Eel Sauce?

-Eel sauce, also known as unagi sauce, is a sweet, salty, and sticky Japanese cuisine favorite used in many dishes.
+Eel sauce, also called unagi sauce, is sweet, salty, and sticky.
+It’s a classic part of Japanese cooking and adds flavor to many dishes.

 ❤️More Recipes You’ll Love : How to make Bánh Mì Nachos